 5 Hallmarks to Great Customer Service

-If you aren't currently surveying customers about their experience during your event, consider the rewards of a survey program.
+Thank every customer for their reviews!
 Customers may not complain face to face, but as we've learned from Yelp and Trip Advisor reviews, customers have a lot to say.
-And if you can correct a poor experience, that negative review may turn into a positive one.
+If you can correct a poor experience, that negative review may turn into a positive one.

 For tips on how you can employ ThunderTix's survey feature, check out our how-to guide.